 A New National Shrine

-Still, people came.
-We started dreaming of a larger facility to house her many friends.
-With her heavenly help, we received an extremely generous gift from the Margie & Robert E. Petersen Foundation, because Margie Petersen had been so devoted to the Little Flower.
+With St. Therese’s heavenly help, we received an extremely generous gift from the Margie & Robert E. Petersen Foundation; Margie Petersen was very devoted to the Little Flower.

 Around the new National Shrine are smaller prayer stations to Carmelite Saints.

-Every week day, Monday through Friday, the Eucharist is celebrated at 11:30 AM.
-During the year there are large prayer experiences including St. Therese’s Feast Day (October 1st), Christmas at the Crib, The Station of the Cross and the Feast Day of Our Lady of Mount Carmel.
+During the year there are special events including St. Therese’s Feast Day, Christmas at the Crib, Walk with Jesus, and the Feast Day of Our Lady of Mount Carmel.

 Robert & Margie Petersen